PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 When there are more results than the number selected, the merchant can navigate through pages.

-If a sort and/or a search have been done, they should be keeped after changing page.
+If a sort and/or a search have been done, results should be kept when moving on to the next page.

 ## CONTACT OPTIONS